power3lectronics/telecom-script/README.md

 # telecom-script

+Shell Script that I've developed as an intern in a telecommunication company:

 - Developed for managing SIM Cards data in Over-The-Air (OTA) telecom platforms;
 - Quick access to SIM Cards data;
 - Executed in RedHat Linux environment;